Bus strikes across Cornwall and Devon | cornish-times.co.uk

 “We are determined to win for our members, and we urge First Group to come to a negotiated settlement with RMT.”

-Strikes are planned for October 10 and 21, and November 4 and 11.
+Strikes are also planned for October 2 and November 4 and 11.

 CommentsTo leave a comment you need to create an account. |